Donald Trump Says Sexist Comments Were A "Joke" & We Should All Totally Believe Him

 Yes, these comments and more can be swept under the rug and forgotten forever, because Trump said in a phone interview with a Wisconsin television station this week that he was just joshing around.
 "I’m no different than anybody else, and people joke and I joke,” Trump said.
 “And I never knew I was going to be running for office."

 Well, that's a huge relief.
-Not only does Trump seem to regret his comments only insofar as they affect his political campaign, but c'mon, "everyone" jokes!
-In Trump's eyes, it seems, his jokes are no less offensive than anyone's else's.
+Not only does Trump regret his comments only insofar as they affect his political campaign, but c'mon, "everyone" jokes!
+In Trump's eyes, it seems, his jokes are no less offensive than anybody else's.
 (Makes you wonder what kind of company he keeps, no?)

 Now, to potential voters who might take this remark as evidence of Trump's stance toward fatherhood, or his potential attitude toward important economic policy issues like parental leave and flextime—fear not!
 Don't get your knickers in a twist, because Trump was just joking.